folio-org/folio-org.github.io/_faqs/how-to-use-apis.md

 ---

 The on-line [API documentation](/reference/api/) explains the data that modules expect and return on their APIs.
+The associated list of [endpoints](/reference/api/endpoints/) will also assist.

 Get help in the [FOLIO Slack](/guidelines/which-forum/#slack) #learning-apis channel.